Alligator handler recovering after attack, daring rescue

 Another bystander ushered the children away as they cried, the video showed.

-Christopher's wife, who has a background in nursing, then began performing first aid before emergency crews arrived at the scene.
+Christopher’s wife, who has a background in nursing, then began performing first aid before emergency crews arrived.

 Richins said the handler underwent surgery and is taking antibiotics.
 The West Valley City business said Sunday she is “doing well and is in recovery.”
 According to its website, Scales & Tails Utah is a family-run operation that provides educational presentations on reptiles, birds, spiders and scorpions.